bufferapp/buffer-talks/slides/migrating-with-atomic-design-2.md

 - This is the point where companies face The Death Choice.
 - Stop and rewrite, knowing that you'll freeze feature development (or have to build things twice).
 - Many are familiar with the Basecamp rewite story
-- Few know the stories of the companies that never came out the other side of the mythical rewrite unless you go to failcon a lot.
+- Few know the stories of the companies that never came out the other side of the mythical rewrite because they never lived to tell the story.
 - That leaves the other option: keep hacking away, making small adjustments, and walking down that declining marginal productivity curve, adding more engineers and complexity as you try stagger along some development.
 - This looks a lot like a slow death - all those “didn’t stay agile” “couldn’t keep up” “stopped innovating” companies.
 - Many of us have been there.